Coral: Intracellular symbionts

 Many corals, as well as other cnidarian groups such as sea anemones form a symbiotic relationship with a class of dinoflagellate algae, zooxanthellae of the genus Symbiodinium, which can form as much as 30% of the tissue of a polyp.
 Typically, each polyp harbors one species of alga, and coral species show a preference for Symbiodinium.
 Young corals are not born with zooxanthellae, but acquire the algae from the surrounding environment, including the water column and local sediment.
 The main benefit of the zooxanthellae is their ability to photosynthesize which supplies corals with the products of photosynthesis, including glucose, glycerol, also amino acids, which the corals can use for energy.
 Zooxanthellae also benefit corals by aiding in calcification, for the coral skeleton, and waste removal.
 In addition to the soft tissue, microbiomes are also found in the coral's mucus and (in stony corals) the skeleton, with the latter showing the greatest microbial richness.

 The zooxanthellae benefit from a safe place to live and consume the polyp's carbon dioxide, phosphate and nitrogenous waste.
 Stressed corals will eject their zooxanthellae, a process that is becoming increasingly common due to strain placed on coral by rising ocean temperatures.
 Mass ejections are known as coral bleaching because the algae contribute to coral coloration; some colors, however, are due to host coral pigments, such as green fluorescent proteins (GFPs).
-Ejection increases the polyp's chance of surviving short-term stress and if the stress subsides they can regain algae, possibly of a different species, at a later time.
+Ejection increases the polyp's chance of surviving short-term stress and if the stress subsides they can regain their algae.
+Sometimes, instead of regaining the same algal species, they will switch out their heat intolerant microalgal symbiont for a more heat tolerant species as a response to rising ocean temperatures.
+Unfortunately, heat-stress tolerant algae may not always be available or accepted by the coral host.
 If the stressful conditions persist, the polyp eventually dies.
 Zooxanthellae are located within the coral cytoplasm and due to the algae's photosynthetic activity the internal pH of the coral can be raised; this behavior indicates that the zooxanthellae are responsible to some extent for the metabolism of their host corals.
 Stony Coral Tissue Loss Disease has been associated with the breakdown of host-zooxanthellae physiology.
-Moreover, Vibrio bacterium are known to have virulence traits used for host coral tissue damage and photoinhibition of algal symbionts.Therefore, both coral and their symbiotic microorganisms could have evolved to harbour traits resistant to disease and transmission.
+Moreover, Vibrio bacterium are known to have virulence traits used for host coral tissue damage and photoinhibition of algal symbionts.
+Therefore, both coral and their symbiotic microorganisms could have evolved to harbour traits resistant to disease and transmission.